ahmeterdem1/Vector/README.md

 ### New Vectorgebra, 4.0

 Yet another major release of Vectorgebra.
-This release will be mostly project restructuring for easier development.
-And, style changes.
+This release will be Array API compatibility update.

-The array API of Vectorgebra is now more alike *Array API*. _dimension_ attribute has been changed for _shape_.
-Vectors and Matrices now can be created from bare lists, instead of agonizing varargs.
+This version, will be _mostly_ if not fully compatible with Array API.
+Device related operations will not be implemented but rest of the API will be implemented, and is being implemented.

 There was a "linalg" module, which was invisible to the end user.
 Now, a separate linalg is being created.
 This module will host most of the